anders-kolstad/sdmShiny/README.md

 #> 10       Sorbus lancifolia         101
 ```

-This shows some of the bas in the occurence data.
+This shows some of the bias in the occurence data.
 For example that B arvensis, a super rare plant found almost only on Hovedøya, an island outside of Oslo, has 37k records, whereas P. scandinavica, a relatively common plant, has 321.
+However, I'm pretty sure occurences within the same 1x1 km cell will only count as one (duplicates removed by the sdm function.)

-For the next part I will use two species with a quite low number of records to reduce processing time.
+For the next part I will use two species with a quite low number of records to reduce processing time and test potentias problems due to low sample sizes.

 ``` r
 mySpecies3 <- mySpecies[mySpecies == c("Primula scandinavica", "Kobresia simpliciuscula")]